stracquadaniolab/stracquadaniolab.github.io/people.md

 ##### Postdoctoral and Doctoral students
-Positions will be posted on this page and on institutional websites as soon as as they become available.
+Positions will be posted on this page and on institutional websites as soon as they become available.
 However, if you are eligible for a funding scheme or a fellowship and you want to join the lab, please send an email to Giovanni Stracquadanio attaching the following documents:

 *  Cover letter, addressing how you fit with the strategic research areas of the lab, such as: synthetic biology, next generation sequencing, GWAS, graph clustering and analysis, big data analysis, applied optimization.